cloudflare/cloudflare-docs/content/page-shield/reference/alerts.md

 {{</Aside>}}

-- **Script Monitor New Malicious Domain Alert**: Triggered immediately by JavaScript dependencies loaded from domains known to be malicious according to threat intelligence feeds.
+- **Script Monitor New Malicious Domain Alert**: Triggered by JavaScript dependencies loaded from domains known to be malicious according to threat intelligence feeds.
-- **Script Monitor New Malicious URL Alert**: Triggered immediately by JavaScript dependencies loaded from URLs known to be malicious according to threat intelligence feeds.
+- **Script Monitor New Malicious URL Alert**: Triggered by JavaScript dependencies loaded from URLs known to be malicious according to threat intelligence feeds.
-- **Script Monitor New Malicious Script Alert**: Triggered immediately by JavaScript code that Cloudflare's internal systems considered malicious.
+- **Script Monitor New Malicious Script Alert**: Triggered by JavaScript code that Cloudflare's internal systems considered malicious.

+Malicious code alerts will only include scripts with an _Active_ or _CDN-CGI_ status.
+Refer to [Script statuses](/page-shield/reference/script-statuses/) for more information.